rubensousa/PreviewSeekBar/README.md

 # PreviewSeekBar

-A SeekBar suited for showing a preview of something.
-As seen in Google Play Movies.
+A SeekBar suited for showing a video preview.
+As seen in Google Play Movies

 ### Google Play Movies